 Ballenger Creek Park Trail is a 1 mile lightly trafficked loop trail located near Frederick, Maryland that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail.

 A pleasant little park loop.
 (1 mile) The nature trail at Ballenger Creek park is a one mile loop that crosses a bridge and then turns right to follow the creek.
 The trail is a very broad, grassy path with numbered wooden markers along the way.
 I'm sure the numbers note specific features along the trail but I don't know what they are.
 Perhaps someone at the park office would have more information.
 After a while, the trail leave the creekside and climbs a mild hill.
 Down the other side you will come across a fenceline with cows on the other side.
 They weren't particularly skittish when I was there but they did not like the company and moved across the field.
 After the paddock, the trail returns to the creekside and then back to the bridge.
 There are four geocaches in the park.
 The three along the trail are easy enough and one would spend an hour both walking and geocaching.
 The cache nearer the park entrance is a much more difficult find.